carlo-bruno/fend-project-memory-game/README.md

 #### A Udacity Project

 The HTML and CSS files are provided by Udacity.
 It displays a static version of the Memory Game project.
-The JavaScript file also contains a *shuffle* function.
+The JavaScript file also contains a *Fisher-Yates shuffle* function.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).